Halifax School District’s Character Development Process

 Building School Community by Creating a Culture of Character and Conscience

-Seventeen years ago Halifax Middle School students and staff set out to purposefully change the culture and climate of the school.
-Nine years ago the Halifax High School followed suit.
-Five years ago Halifax Elementary began a formalized character education process.
+Over twenty years ago, Halifax Middle School students and staff set out to purposefully change the culture and climate of the school.
+A few years late, Halifax High School followed suit by implementing the discovery Program.
+Halifax Elementary and Enders-Fisherville also has implemented a formalized character education process.

 Halifax’s character education initiative has changed the very ethos of each school from places dominated by negative peer pressure to cultures in which students know that they will be supported when they have the courage to act responsibly and to choose to do what is right.